mediaelement/mediaelement/README.md

 ### I18n

-I18n functionality has been removed from mediaelement.js due to the requirement for a custom build of mediaelement.base.js, but i18n sources will be used if a language is included.
+The mediaelement I18n functionality has been removed from mediaelement.js, moving translation back to Drupal where it belongs.

-To enable translations, uncomment the desired languages in `/grunt/concat.js` and rebuild the script.

 ## How it Works:
 Many great HTML5 players have a completely separate Flash UI in fallback mode, but `MediaElementPlayer.js` uses the same HTML/CSS for all players.